 Always consider the motive behind the gift, meals or entertainment.
-When the motive or intent is to influence a business decision or create the appearance that you are engaging in improper or illegal dealings, you cannot accept or offer gifts, meals or entertainment.
+When the motive or intent is to influence a business decision, you cannot accept or offer gifts, meals or entertainment.
 If you are unsure, contact the Conduct Risk Office.

 Gifts, Meals, Entertainment, Travel and Charitable Donations (continued)